joatom/callipianotech/docs/index.md

+# About
+The epiano knows six tones and contains three learning modes.
+The project was a first time afternoon coding session with my daughter :).

 # How it works
 First choose a learning mode (toggle with A or B):
 - "P": Play the tones as recorded